Best TV and broadband providers

 As well as the quality of the broadband connection and TV programmes, we rate key elements of each provider's service - whether it offers value for money, how easy it is to contact and the quality of its customer service.
 We also produce overall customer satisfaction scores for each company.

 Which is the best TV and broadband provider?

-More than 3,800 TV and broadband customers took part in our latest survey.
-Several providers managed middle-of-the-road scores, but one stood ahead of the pack so we've named it a Which?
-Recommended Provider.
+More than 3,000 TV and broadband customers took part in our latest survey.
+Several providers managed middle-of-the-road scores, but one stood ahead of the pack.

 Which? members can log in to get access to: